The real meaning of the motif of the dying god

 battle theme was so popular in the Old Orient is, I believe, because this was a

-time when man emerged out from a naive consciousness into a “sun-consciousness”.
+time when man emerged from a naive and obscure moon-consciousness

 The battle of the lion and the unicorn was a notorious motif in Sumerian,